stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - Index Register X (X).
 - Index Register Y (Y).

 The **Program Counter** (PC) stores the address of the next instruction to be executed.
-That address gets updated automatically by the CPU as it sequentially executes your program.
+The CPU automatically updates that address as it sequentially executes your program.
 You can also use instructions to update the value of the Program Counter to a particular address.

 This register is two bytes in size because the Program Counter stores an address.
 (The 6502 uses 16-bit addresses.)
 The rest of the registers each hold a single data value and, since the 6502 has an 8-bit data bus, all are one byte in size.

 The **Accumulator** (A) is the main register that instructions operate on.
 Many instructions use it in their inputs or write the result to it.
 It is also useful as a temporary storage area when moving data from one memory location to another.

 **Index Register X** (X) and **Index Register Y** (Y) are more simply called the X register and the Y register.
-Each can be used to specify a particular byte in the address space for an instruction to operate on, when the address of that byte is the sum of some base address and the current value in the register.
+Each can be used to specify a particular byte in the address space for an instruction to operate on.
+The address of that byte is the sum of some base address and the current value in the register.
 For example, an instruction might using the X register with a base address of `$0C01`.
 If the current value in the X register is `$02` then the address accessed by the instruction will be `$0C03` (`$0C01` plus `$02`).
 Indexing in this way is useful when you want to iterate through a sequence of bytes in memory.
 You can also use these index registers as temporary storage areas.

 The **Stack Pointer** (S) is used to point to the next free byte in the 6502's call stack.
 I cover the call stack in detail later in this post.